carillo-hub/661-GroupWork/README.md

 Note: Nodes are stored as pixel coordinates, not standard x-y coordinates (only difference is the Y pixel coordinate will be inverted)

-Code Output: The output video is called "Sweeping.mp4"
+Code Output: The output video is called "Sweeping_Phase_X.mp4", where "X" is "1" or "2"